 It’s dramatic redwood staircase, 11′ ceilings & round turret rooms are just some of the interior charms.

-but he’d been trying to sell the idea for the show for years and had the notes to prove it.
+He’d been trying to sell the idea for the show for years, though, and had the notes to prove it.